GSS-Cogs/frontend-template-resources/README.md

 * raw_data: the information captured by the tracer during runtime.
 * jenkins: a small dict of some jenkins links for displaying build information.

-I've included examples of both in `/example_sources`.
+I've included examples of these in `/example_sources`.